Doha: Planned communities

 Lusail is one of the recently developed planned communities.

-One of the largest projects underway in Qatar is Lusail City, a planned community north of Doha which is estimated to be completed by 2020 at a cost of approximately $45bn.
-It is designed to accommodate 450,000 people.
+One of the largest urban development projects in Qatar is Lusail City, a planned community north of Doha constructed at a cost of approximately $45bn and designed to accommodate 450,000 people.
 Al Waab City, another planned community under development, is estimated to cost QR15 bn.
 In addition to housing 8,000 individuals, it will also have shopping malls, educational, and medical facilities.
-Gewan Island is the latest development of UDC comprising a 400,000 sqm mixed use development.
+Gewan Island is the latest development of UDC comprising a 400000 sqm mixed use development.

 Transportation

 To support the expanding city and increasing numbers of residents and commuters, Qatar has heavily invested in upgrading the infrastructure of Doha and Qatar.
 Since 2004, Doha has been undergoing a huge expansion to its transportation network, including the addition of new highways, a new airport in 2014, a new seaport in 2016, and an 85 km metro system which went operational in 2019.